 Jets Could Replace Aaron Rodgers With $25 Million Fromer First Round Pick

+Jets Could Replace Aaron Rodgers With $25 Million Former First Round Pick

 The 2024 NFL season wasn't quite what Aaron Rodgers and the New York Jets had in mind.
 While Rodgers wasn't particularly bad, he certainly wasn't the quarterback of old.